 My company is in the early stages of moving from ECC 6.0 to S/4HANA.
 I thought it would be interesting to give you my initial impressions of what I found out about Controlling in S/4HANA.
 Since we started out with ECC 6.0, we don’t have the baggage of things like classic G/L versus new G/L.

-We first got access to an S/4HANA sandbox for a “test drive” of the system.
-This is a very important step in the transition and has helped me get a much better understanding of how the new system works than through looking at documentation and watching training videos.
-What follows are my initial impressions based on my experiences in the sandbox.
-Hopefully, this will be useful for those of you who are either making the move or are contemplating making the move.
+We first got access to an S/4HANA sandbox for a test drive of the system.
+This is an important step in the transition and has helped me get a much better understanding of how the new system works rather than reading documentation and watching training videos.
+What follows are my initial impressions.
+Hopefully, this will be useful if you are making the move, or contemplating it.

 Look and Feel

 This is a must for everyone to understand before making the leap to S/4HANA.
 However, the list itself is not simple – the 1709 simplification list is 906 pages long.
-It also appears that not everything that is listed as replaced is truly gone.
+It also appears that not everything that is listed as replaced is gone.

 The Universal Journal

-The point I wish to make is that there have been major changes in how material ledger works in S/4HANA and that you should review them to see if these changes will cause you any pain when upgrading.
+The point I wish to make is that there have been major changes in how Material Ledger works in S/4HANA, and that you should review them to see if these changes will cause you any pain when upgrading.
 There are some additional notes to review that are included in the 1709 simplification list.
 These are 2332591 or section 16.2: S4TWL – Technical Changes in Material Ledger, 2352383 or section 16.6: S4TWL – Conversion to S/4HANA Material Ledger and Actual Costing, and 2267834 or section 25.5: S4TWL – Material Ledger Obligatory for Material Valuation.